-Objects in NotTranloggedGlobals must have no other references from persistent objects.
-Objects that are reachable from AllUsers (the regular root for all persistent objects) may not reference anything that was previously only reachable from NotTranloggedGlobals; this will generate an error on commit.
+If the object in NotTranlogGlobals is reachable from AllUsers (the regular root for all persistent objects), it will generate an error on commit.

-On system crash or unexpected shutdown, the state of the objects reachable from NotTranloggedGlobals will be as was recorded in the most recent checkpoint prior to the shutdown.
-If the repository is restored from backup, and transaction logs applied, the state of these objects will be as of the time the backup was taken.
+On system crash or unexpected shutdown, the state of the objects reachable from NotTranloggedGlobals will be as was recorded in the most recent checkpoint prior to the shutdown; changes made after that checkpoint will be lost.
+If the repository is restored from backup, and transaction logs applied, the state of these objects will be as of the time the backup was taken; all changes made since the backup was taken are lost.